 Yes!
 Just get in touch with me as early as possible, please, so that I can reserve space in my schedule.
 I can usually offer classes as intensive as you want, as long as you can be flexible with the days and times and work around my normal class schedule.
 Examples of past guitar students' schedules are: two weeks of daily 2-hour lessons, one month of five one-hour lessons per week, one month of three one-hour classes per week.

-It is perfectly fine if you are new to flamenco guitar!
+It is perfectly fine if you are new to flamenco, I absolutely offer flamenco guitar lessons for beginners!
 In fact, most of my visiting students are beginners, at least in flamenco.
 That said, it will help a whole lot if you already know how to play another style of guitar.
 You should know how to play basic chords (G, C, D, E, A, D, and their minor versions) and be able to change chords easily.
 If you already know how to use your right hand to play arpeggios and melodies, even better.

 Yes!
 If you need to use a guitar during a lesson, you can use one of my extras for free, no problem.